rusty-bits/octool/README.md

 'K' `Key` - capital K - edit the name of the highlighted key

-'m' `merge` - add missing fields to the `config.plist` if they are in the `Sample.plist` without changing any existing fields
+'m' `merge` - add missing fields to the current highlighted section of the `config.plist` if they are in the `Sample.plist` without changing any existing fields.
+I will be adding an option at some time that will add all the missing fields in every section at once, but I havent finished it yet.

 'n' `next` - jump to the next found item if more than one occurance was found